Which markets did best from Berlin Wall's collapse? Wall Street and the BRICs, of course

 In Asia, it has been overwhelmingly China, which now has an economy worth nearly $14 trillion a year.
 It had been gradually opening since the death of Chairman Mao in 1976, but picked up considerable speed in the 1990s, and joined the World Trade Organisation in 2001.

-For a graphic on Asian economies since the fall of the Berlin Wall, click here
+(Graphic: Asian economies since the fall of the Berlin Wall link: tmsnrt.rs/32pcx4p).

 The question many economists and investors are now asking, however, is whether these moves may be reversing.